 Tulum, an hour and a half away from Cancun and Playa del Carmen, is one of the major tourist attractions in Mexico.
-Tulum was a walled city built by the Mayans in the 13th century.
+It was a walled city built by the Mayans in the 13th century.
 In fact, Tulum is the Yucatan Mayan word for “fence” or “wall”.
-Tulum is now known for its Mayan ruins, gorgeous beaches and clear ocean views.
+Today, it is known for its Mayan ruins, gorgeous beaches and clear ocean views.
+Because of all that, one day in Tulum will be a spectacular experience.

 Guest post by Lola